-This document provides statements or interpretations of Wisconsin and federal laws and regulations enacted as of November 1, 2021.
-Laws enacted and in effect after this date, new administrative rules, and court decisions may the interpretations in this document.
+This document provides statements or interpretations of Wisconsin and federal laws and regulations enacted as of May 1, 2024.
+Laws enacted and in effect after this date, new administrative rules, and court decisions may change the interpretations in this document.
 Guidance issued prior to this date, that is contrary to the information in this document is superseded by this document, according to sec.
 73.16(2)(a), Wis.
 Stats.